Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset: Results and Findings

 Table \ref{tab:performance} reports the official leaderboard of the participants' methods.
-We can observe that Team Intro\_to\_AI\_team 8 outperforms the competition slightly than Team Badminseok, while Team YHY performs the best in terms of area predictions.
-There are 11 teams that perform better than ShuttleNet; however, we notice that these methods are built on top of ShuttleNet, which demonstrates the flexibility of ShuttleNet and some designs (e.g., hyper-parameters and activation functions) can be improved.
-In addition, the improvements of the participating teams mainly focus on the shot type prediction (2.1777 $\rightarrow$ 1.7892); however, the performance of area coordinates only slightly performs better than ShuttleNet (0.6997 $\rightarrow$ 0.6797), where most teams are inferior to the baseline.
-This points out the challenge of effectively incorporating two predictions, which is a potential future direction to explore.
+It is observed that Team Intro\_to\_AI\_team 8 slightly outperforms the competition Team Badminseok, while Team YHY demonstrates the best performance in terms of area predictions.
+11 teams perform better than ShuttleNet; however, we notice that these methods are built on top of ShuttleNet, which highlights the flexibility of ShuttleNet and the potential for improvements in certain aspects, e.g., hyper-parameters and activation functions.
+In addition, the improvements made by the participating teams primarily focus on the shot type prediction (2.1777 $\rightarrow$ 1.7892); however, the performance of area coordinates only marginally surpasses ShuttleNet (0.6997 $\rightarrow$ 0.6797), with most teams being inferior to the baseline.
+This underscores the challenge of effectively integrating two predictions, which may be a potential future direction for exploration.